certtools/intelmq/docs/UserGuide.md

 # Requirements

 The following instructions assume:
-* Debian or Ubuntu Operatin System
+* Debian or Ubuntu Operating System

 <a name="installation"></a>